Optalysys-Ltd/optalysys-testnet-voting/README.md

 1. Generate an Ethereum compatible private key.
 2. Give Optalysys the address derived from your private key and request testnet Eth to be allocated.
 3. Request the JSON RPC URL, relayer URL, gateway chain ID, ACL contract address, FHEVM executor contract address, KMS verifier contract address, decryption oracle contract address, input verifier contract address, input verification contract address and decryption contract address from Optalysys.
-These can be found in the file `testnet_config.json` within this repo.
+These can be found in the file `testnet_config.json` or `testnet_blue.json` within this repo.
 4. Write an FHE smart contract using [Zama's Solidity docs](https://docs.zama.ai/protocol/solidity-guides/smart-contract/configure) (but with **config explicitly set to use the addresses provided by Optalysys, not Zama's config for Sepolia** - as the addresses are of course different).
 Use [Zama's Solidity library](https://www.npmjs.com/package/@fhevm/solidity) at version v0.8.0 (other versions may work, but currently the server side of Optalysys' testnet uses versions of Zama's stack known to be compatible with v0.8.0).
 4. Deploy your smart contract using your method of choice through the JSON RPC URL provided by Optalysys in step 3 using you private key that was funded in step 2 to sign the transaction.
 See the [Ethereum documentation on deploying smart contracts](https://ethereum.org/developers/docs/smart-contracts/deploying/) if you don't know how to do this.
 5. Interact with your contract using your method of choice and create encrypted inputs to send to it / request decryptions using [Zama's relayer SDK](https://www.npmjs.com/package/@zama-fhe/relayer-sdk) at version v0.2.0 (other versions may work, but the current version of Zama's relayer run on Optalysys' testnet is known to be compatible with v0.2.0) - using the details provided by Optalysys in step 3 to initialise the relayer SDK.